-- Applications is now open for the 2016 Summer Term for the Visiting Faculty Program (VFP).
-Applications will be due January 8, 2016 at 5:00pm ET.
-Click here to apply.
+- View Applications Status for the 2016 Summer Term for the Visiting Faculty Program (VFP) here.

 Visiting Faculty Program (VFP) Overview

 The Visiting Faculty Program (VFP), formerly called Faculty and Student Teams (FaST), seeks to increase the research competitiveness of faculty members and their students at institutions historically underrepresented in the research community in order to expand the workforce vital to the Department of Energy (DOE) mission areas.
 As part of the program, selected university/college faculty members collaborate with DOE laboratory research staff on a research project of mutual interest.
 Faculty member participants may invite up to two students (one of which may be a graduate student) to participate in the research project.

 The Visiting Faculty Program is sponsored and managed by the DOE Office of Science’s Office of Workforce Development for Teachers and Scientists (WDTS) in collaboration with the DOE laboratories.